vsekhar/vcloud/README.md

 	On each machine, the deployment directory will be transferred, the directory `cd`'d into, and the `vcloud-launch` script executed.

 	The `vcloud-launch` script can be any kind of executable ('sha-bang' scripts, binaries, etc.), but a simple bash script is recommended if your AMI is a basic server with no interpreters installed.
-You can then install interpreters, and launch other programs from within that script.
+You can then install interpreters, and launch other programs from within that script. (see `pkg/vcloud-launch` for an example script)

 NB: You should not add more servers after you have injected.
 This is because any subsequent injections will overwrite the data from earlier ones.
 If processes are running using that data, they may become corrupted.
 		$ ./launch 4
-		$ ./inject my_deployment.tar.bz2
+		$ ./inject my_deployment/
 		$ ./launch 2						# now 6 servers running
 											# but only 4 were injected
-		$ ./inject my_deployment.tar.bz2	# error! initial 4 servers are corrupted
+		$ ./inject my_deployment/			# error! initial 4 servers are corrupted

 Instead, `terminate` your existing servers and re-`launch`.